build-wars/gwmultilaunch/readme.txt

     * or click "Launch" button
     * or make a shortcut for external launching

-Guild Wars Updates: When there is an update, you will need to launch a second time if you have multiple Guild Wars updating at the same time.
+Guild Wars Updates: When there is an update, launch one copy at a time (wait until update finishes) with the launcher to ensure all copies are properly updated.
 See gw.dat question in the FAQ for details.

 Texmod Usage: Check the FAQ section.